 Brock Lesnar vs. Frank Mir, UFC 81: Breaking Point

-Frank Mir was the perfect opponent for the UFC debut of Brock Lesnar.
+Frank Mir was the perfect opponent for Brock Lesnar’s UFC debut.
 Mir was a former world champion with a respectable enough pedigree, so fans couldn’t accuse the UFC of feeding Lesnar a glorified punching bag.
 Frank Mir was no tomato can, and Lesnar would have his work cut out for him.

 Did you know: Brock Lesnar’s hands were so big that the regular XL UFC gloves didn’t fit.
 They had to custom make 4XL gloves for him to use.
 Lesnar called his fists “canned hams,” while other opponents reported that they looked more like lunchboxes!